GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

   - image: nginx
     name: bee

-  nodeselector:
+  nodeselector:      ------------> This is now included in the Pod definition yaml, this is the label which is on the node.
     size: Large
 ```
 </pre>
- ------------------------------This is now included in the Pod definition yaml, this is the label which is on the node.

 - Must Label the node first.
        - kubectl label nodes node-1 size=Large